laravel/docs/billing.md

         ->allowPromotionCodes()
         ->checkout();

+Once you have passed the Checkout session instance to your view, a button that directs the user to Stripe Checkout may be rendered using the `button` method:

+    {{ $checkout->button('Subscribe') }}

+When a customer clicks this button they will be redirected to Stripe's Checkout page.

-> {note} Unfortunately Stripe Checkout doesn't yet supports all parameters when starting subscriptions.
-Using the `anchorBillingCycleOn` method on the subscription builder, setting proration behavior or setting payment behavior won't have any effect.
-Please consult [the Stripe Checkout Session API docs](https://stripe.com/docs/api/checkout/sessions/create) to know which parameters are available.
+> {note} Unfortunately Stripe Checkout does not support all subscription billing options when starting subscriptions.
+Using the `anchorBillingCycleOn` method on the subscription builder, setting proration behavior, or setting payment behavior will not have any effect during Stripe Checkout sessions.
+Please consult [the Stripe Checkout Session API documentation](https://stripe.com/docs/api/checkout/sessions/create) to review which parameters are available.

-#### Webhooks

-Using Stripe Checkout for subscriptions with Cashier requires you to enable the `customer.subscription.created` webhook so make sure you enable it in your dashboard.
-This webhook will create the subscription in your database and all of the relevant subscription items.

-#### Fulfilling Orders

-There's a special thing to consider when using Stripe Checkout to start your customer's subscription.
-Because payment for a subscription can be delayed or the webhook can be delayed there's a possibility a subscription might not yet be active when the customer returns to the app.
-To handle this you might want display a message informing the user that their payment is pending.
-You can then clear this message when a [`checkout.session.completed`](https://stripe.com/docs/api/events/types#event_types-checkout.session.completed) webhook comes in or when their subscription was added to the database.

-For more information on fulfilling orders with Stripe Checkout, see [the Stripe documentation](https://stripe.com/docs/payments/checkout/fulfill-orders#fulfill).
+<a name="stripe-checkout-trial-periods"></a>

-#### Trial Periods
+#### Stripe Checkout & Trial Periods

-You can of course also set a trial period with Stripe Checkout:
+Of course, you can define a trial period when building a subscription that will be completed using Stripe Checkout:

     $checkout = Auth::user()->newSubscription('default', 'price_xxx')
-        ->trialDays(1)
+        ->trialDays(3)
         ->checkout();

-However, in the above example, the trial day period will be automatically extended to 48 hours.
-This is the minimum amount of trialing time that Stripe Checkout requires.
-The reason for this is that customers will have 24 hours with Stripe Checkout to complete their purchase after their checkout was done.
-This way they'll still get their one day trial after completing their purchase.
+However, the trial period must be at least 48 hours, which is the minimum amount of trial time supported by Stripe Checkout.

+<a name="stripe-checkout-subscriptions-and-webhooks"></a>
+#### Subscriptions & Webhooks

+Remember, Stripe and Cashier update subscription statuses via webhooks, so there's a possibility a subscription might not yet be active when the customer returns to the application after entering their payment information.
+To handle this scenario, you may wish to display a message informing the user that their payment or subscription is pending.

 <a name="customizing-the-checkout-button"></a>
 ### Customizing The Checkout Button

-When outputting the checkout button you can choose to customize it.
-The `button` method accepts a label argument as well as an array with either a `class` or `style` key:
+When rendering the checkout button, you may customize the button's styling using the `class` and `style` options.
+These options should be passed within an associative array as the second argument to the `button` method:

-    {!! $checkout->button('Buy', ['class' => 'text-white bg-blue-500 p-4']) !!}
+    {{ $checkout->button('Buy', ['class' => 'p-4 bg-blue-500 text-white']) }}

 <a name="handling-failed-payments"></a>
 ## Handling Failed Payments